Hortivation/getting-started/application_owners/README.md

     "Dataset.ReadOther",
     "Dataset.ReadAll",
 ]
-for s in verified_payload['scopes']:
+for scope in verified_payload['scopes']:
-    if s not in ALLOWED_SCOPES:
+    if scope not in ALLOWED_SCOPES:
         raise Exception(
-            detail=f"Forbidden: invalid scopes in access_token! scope '{s}' is not known!", )
+          f"Forbidden: invalid scopes in access_token! scope '{s}' is not known!", )
 ```